 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- adj.
-(Bot.)
+- adjective (Bot.)
 Bearing offspring; -- applied to a flower from within which another is produced, or to a branch or frond from which another rises, or to a plant which is reproduced by buds or gemmæ.

-- adj.
-Producing young by budding.
+- adjective Producing young by budding.

 Etymologies